ethereum/EIPs/EIPS/eip-x.md

 ```

 #### cancelDepositRequest
 Submits an order to cancel the outstanding deposit request.
-When the cancel deposit request is fulfilled, `maxRedeem` and `maxWithdraw` will be increased and `redeem` or `withdraw` from ERC-4626 can be used to receive `assets` that were previously locked for deposit.
+When the cancel deposit request is fulfilled, `maxRedeem` and `maxWithdraw` will be increased, and `redeem` or `withdraw` from ERC-4626 can be used to receive `assets` that were previously locked for deposit.

 MUST emit the `CancelDepositRequest` event.